 The Pros and Cons of Concrete Flooring

-Pros of Concrete Floors
+Advantages of Concrete Floors

 Concrete floors are durable

 There’s a reason why concrete is used in industrial environments and commercial establishments with high traffic.
-The material is extremely resilient and can withstand almost anything, whether it’s heavy furniture, high temperature or the risk of scratches on its surface from pointed heels or pets’ claws.
-Using polished concrete floors inside a house guarantees peace of mind as it will last for years with very little maintenance, unlike other materials such as vinyl, ceramic or wooden floors that are more prone to scratches, cracks and tears, which require them to be replaced every few years.
+The material is extremely resilient and can withstand almost anything, whether it’s heavy furniture, high temperature, or the risk of scratches on its surface from pointed heels or pets’ claws.
+Using polished concrete floors inside a house guarantees peace of mind as it will last for years with very little maintenance, unlike other materials such as vinyl, ceramic or wooden floors that are more prone to scratches, cracks, and tears, which require them to be replaced every few years.

-Concrete floors are Low-maintenance
+Concrete floors are low-maintenance

 The same properties that make concrete floors so durable also make them easy to care for.
 Properly sealed concrete floors shrug off dirt, grit, stains, spills, and hard impacts.
 A little sweeping and damp mopping is all that’s required to keep them looking like new.

-Concrete floors Have Beautiful Design options
+Concrete floors have beautiful design options

 Modern techniques for concrete finishing have moved concrete floors from ho-hum to luxurious.
 Dyes added as the wet concrete is being mixed produces concrete in a huge range of earthy colors.
-Surface treatments such as acid stains, concrete stains and paint made for concrete floors turn plain concrete into beautiful, one-of-a-kind finishes.
+Surface treatments such as acid stains, concrete stains, and paint made for concrete floors turn plain concrete into beautiful, one-of-a-kind finishes.
 Also, concrete can be stamped with rubber stencils to give it texture.
 Combined with the right dyes or coloring agents, finished concrete can be made to mimic ceramic tile, natural stone, brick, even dirt!

-Concrete floors, Heated floors
+Concrete and heated floors

 For new construction or for concrete poured over an existing slab, you have the option to add radiant heat — electrical cables or hot water tubes embedded in the concrete to create warm, comfy floors.

-Cons of Concrete Floors
+Disadvantages of Concrete Floors

-Concrete floors are hardness
+Concrete floors are hard

 There’s no denying that concrete is hard underfoot, a quality that some find uncomfortable.
 It’s also unforgiving — a dropped glass definitely won’t survive — and it may be a concern if there are small children or elderly folks in the household.
 Area rugs can help alleviate concerns.

-Concrete floors are moisture
+Concrete floors can collect moisture

 In below-grade basements, moisture migrating up from underneath the slab may make concrete unacceptably damp and damage any surface treatments, such as paint.
 Proper sealing of the concrete helps, as does mitigation of any outside problem areas like leaky gutters and poor soil drainage.

-Concrete floors are cracking
+Concrete floors can crack

 Like it or not, even expertly installed concrete may develop cracks over time.
-That’s because the large expanse of a slab has to endure changes in temperature, moisture and settling.
+That’s because the large expanse of a slab has to endure changes in temperature, moisture, and settling.
 Colored cement paste and patching materials help disguise cracks.

 Concrete floors are environmentally suspect

 While concrete itself is an inert, biodegradable material, the process of making cement requires a lot of energy and produces carbon dioxide.
-Compared to other building materials such as steel, wood and glass, concrete has by far the most embodied energy.
+Compared to other building materials such as steel, wood, and glass, concrete has by far the most embodied energy.